aslupin/workshop-deploy-svc/README.md

 1. Fork this repository. 💾
 2. Create Heroku Project on your account and note your app name for use in step (5).
 You have to create two project for frontend-service and backend-service. 📦
 3. Get API-KEY from your account.
-Click `https://dashboard.heroku.com/account`, Scroll to `API Key` then click `Reveal` button.
+Click `https://dashboard.heroku.com/account` and scroll to `API Key` then click `Reveal` button. 🔑
 4. Create secret variable in forked repository by go to repository page>Setting>Secret then click `New repository secret` button.
 You have to add two secret variable (`HEROKU_API_KEY` and `HEROKU_EMAIL`). 🎉

 | Name           | Description                    |